YYBer/Cub3d/_TODO.md

     - has single player position (N,E,S or W)
     - can handle different row lengths
     - can handle spaces within the map
-TODO : detect whether we see N E S W of a wall and provide the right texture (current we only detect NS and EW using 'side' variable)
 TODO : use player position (N E S W) on map to set 'dir.x' and 'dir.y' in main.c 'init_m' function TODO : tidy up and refactor code into 5 functions per file, then norminette TODO : leak checks, free correct resources for every 'exit' command (currently it seems MLX42 itself leaks)